tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 *   Task preemption or unavailability is handled by the program or cluster, without being reported as failure
 *   The training progress can withstand task preemption and subsequent recovery

-The first goal is fulfilled by the failure handling mechanism provided by the `ClusterCoordinator` library, where worker unavailability is handled within the program, and PS/coordinator unavailability is handled by the cluster’s auto-restart mechanism (by exiting with an exit code that the cluster management recognizes).
-From the user's perspective, they can leverage proposed `handle_restarable_error` context manager:
+#### Handling unavailability

+The first goal can further be discussed in three categories: worker unavailability, ps unavailability, and coordinator unavailability.

+In the case of worker unavailability, fault tolerance is already fulfilled by the [failure handling mechanism](https://www.tensorflow.org/tutorials/distribute/parameter_server_training#handling_task_failure) provided by the `ClusterCoordinator`: when a worker becomes unavailable, the library handles that without the user's treatment by continuing the progress on other available workers.

+However, in the case of PS unavailability, the program requires the cluster's auto-restart mechanism to restart the coordinator program.
+In some cluster management systems, the system requires the program to exit with an exit code that it recognizes:

 ```
-with handle_restartable_error():
+try:
   with strategy.scope():
     model = ...
   model.compile(optimizer=..., loss=...)
   model.fit(dataset_fn, epochs=..., steps_per_epoch=...,  callbacks=[...])
+except UnavailableError:
+  sys.exit(AN_EXIT_CODE_TO_RESTART)
 ```

 In the long term, we propose an in-process restart mechanism.
-This will apply to both custom training loop and `model.fit` cases.
+This will apply to both custom training loop and `model.fit` cases, and will be discussed in a future separate RFC.

+In the case of coordinator unavailability, the training is halted until the coordinator is restarted by the cluster, or by the user manually.

+#### Continued training progress

-The second goal is fulfilled by Keras `BackupAndRestore` callback, which automatically saves checkpoints at the end of epochs (by default), and restores at the beginning of `model.fit`, including the epoch number it should start at initially:
+The second goal, with `model.fit`, is fulfilled by Keras `BackupAndRestore` callback, which automatically saves checkpoints at the end of epochs, and restores at the beginning of `model.fit`, including the epoch number it should start at initially.
+This is useful for the case where the coordinator program needs to restart, due to PS or coordinator unavailability:

 ```